-Celebrating 10 Years as Detroit’s First No-Kill Shelter
+Celebrating Over a Decade as Detroit’s First No-Kill Shelter

 Detroit Dog Rescue, founded in 2011, is known for taking in Detroit’s dogs and investing the time and training needed to re-home them.